FAST-LB/pyGCodeDecode/README.md

 ### create a script to run pyGCD

-Create a .py file to call the simulation. (also see in [/example/call.py](pyGCodeDecode/example/call.py)) Import the package:
+Create a .py file to set up and run the simulation.
+Import the package:

         from pyGCodeDecode import gcode_interpreter